jpmckinney/multi_mail/README.md

 end
 ```

 MultiMail depends on the `postmark` gem for its Postmark integration.
-MultiMail implements a simple wrapper around Postmark's [existing integration](https://github.com/wildbit/postmark-gem#using-postmark-with-the-mail-library) with the Mail gem, to be consistent with the other APIs:

 ## SendGrid